Content Marketing for E-Commerce Brands: The A to Z Guide

 You need to know how many people are viewing your content, where they are coming from and where they go next.
 Set aggressive goals.
 Assess your failures and successes.
 And make changes to your strategy on an ongoing basis.

-1. YETI is going beyond the blog post
+YETI goes beyond the blog post

 YETI made a big push to create compelling stories that align with the values and interests of their target audience.
 Instead of creating tired, cheesy content about coolers, they create amazing packages made up of journalism-style writing and rich visuals.